About Us

 We recommend against using SMS (mobile phone text messaging) or messaging on social networking sites such as Twitter, Facebook, Google Plus, or LinkedIn to contact Wellness Matters staff as these sites are not secure and we may not read these messages in a timely fashion.
 Wellness Matters’ clients have access to a HIPPA secure messaging system through their client account – it is recommended that clients use this messaging system to contact Wellness Matters’ therapists.

-If you choose to communicate with Wellness Matters staff by email, please be aware that all emails are retained in the logs of Internet service providers.
-While it is unlikely that someone will be looking at these logs, they are, in theory, available to be read by the system administrator(s) of the Internet service provider.
-Wellness Matters’ clients have access to a HIPPA secure messaging system through their client account – it is recommended that clients use this messaging system to contact Wellness Matters’ therapists.
-You should also know that any emails received from clients and any responses become a part of the client legal medical record.
+If you choose to communicate with Wellness Matters staff by email, please be aware that all emails and/or texts are likely retained in the logs of Internet service providers or telephone companies.
+While it is unlikely that someone will be looking at these logs, they are, in theory, available to be read by the system administrator(s).
+Wellness Matters’ clients have access to a HIPPA secure messaging system through their client portal (i.e., also known as the “client account”).
+We encourage and recommend clients use this messaging system to contact Wellness Matters’ therapists.
+You should also know that any emails/texts received from clients and any responses become a part of the client legal medical record.